 Children at Blewbury School will learn to read and then read to learn.

-At Blewbury School we are passionate and committed to raising the profile and attainment of reading throughout the school – this is one of our main school development areas for 2020/21.
-We aim for the children to develop a love for literature and value the importance of reading as a gateway to a wealth of knowledge about the world around them.
+At Blewbury School we aim for the children to develop a love for literature and value the importance of reading as a gateway to a wealth of knowledge about the world around them.
+We are passionate and committed to raising the profile and attainment of reading throughout the school.
 Carefully planned teaching supports children in developing their ability to question, predict, clarify, summarise, identify, explain and make inferences.
 They will also be encouraged to develop a love of words.

 For details on how we develop early reading, see our Phonics section below.